Ultimate 14-Day Egypt Itinerary for History Lovers

 Dress in light, modest attire to be comfortable and respectful of local culture.

-Carry some cash USD for the various expenditures like your airport visa.
+Carry some cash USD for the various expenditures, like your airport visa.

 Choosing the optimal moment to visit facilitates your enjoyment of Egypt's heritage.
-An Egypt travel guide will help you prepare your visit.
+An Egypt travel guide will help you prepare for your visit.
 Thus, you can see all that this incredible country has in store for you.

 Visa Requirements for Entering Egypt